OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 - adv-cmds: Advanced command line.
 Includes finger, fingerd, last, lsvfs, md, and ps.
 - AppList: Allows developers to query the list of installed apps and provides a preference pane based on the list.
-- Apt: Advanced Package Tool, which you can use to manage the installed packages from your shell, UNIX style.
-We recommend you to install this as it will.
+- Apt: Advanced Package Tool, which you can use to manage the installed packages similarly to DPKG, but in a more friendly way.
+This allows you to install, uninstall, upgrade, and downgrade packages from your Cydia repositories.
 Comes from Elucubratus.
 - AppSync Unified: Allows you to sync and install unsigned iOS applications.
 - BigBoss Recommended Tools: Installs many useful command line tools for security testing including standard Unix utilities that are missing from iOS, including wget, unrar, less, and sqlite3 client.
 - Class-dump: A command line tool for examining the Objective-C runtime information stored in Mach-O files and generates header files with class interfaces.